How can a psychological framework of prejudice and bias be used to strengthen discrimination law?

 Robin is very happy to discuss her research and is keen to collaborate with others in the work needed to achieve the promise of discrimination and equality law.
 Potential speaking topics include:

-- Unconscious Bias/Implicit awareness and organisational change
+- Unconscious bias/Implicit awareness and organisational change

 - Developing campaigns for social change